 In fiscal 2010, we restructured our organizational structure in order to streamline our administrative operations, achieve operational and financial synergies, and reduce the costs and expenses relating to regulatory compliance.
-This restructuring involved the merger of the following seven Indian subsidiaries of WNS Global into WNS Global through a Scheme of Amalgamation approved by an order of the Bombay High Court passed in August 2009 pursuant to the Indian Companies Act, 1956: Customer Operational Services (Chennai) Private Limited, Marketics, Noida Customer Operations Private Limited, NTrance Customer Services Private Limited, WNS Customer Solutions Private Limited, WNS Customer Solutions Shared Services Private Limited and WNS Workflow Technologies (India) Private Limited.
-This Scheme of Amalgamation became effective on August 27, 2009.
-In another restructuring exercise, our subsidiary WNS (Mauritius) Limited transferred its shareholding in three of its then subsidiaries, First Offshoring Technologies Private Limited, Servicesource Offshore Technologies Private Limited and Hi-Tech Offshoring Services Private Limited, to WNS Global for a cash consideration of Rs.
+This restructuring involved the merger of the following seven Indian subsidiaries of WNS Global into WNS Global through a Scheme of Amalgamation approved by an order of the Bombay High Court passed in August 2009 pursuant to the Indian Companies Act, 1956: Customer Operational Services (Chennai) Private Limited, Marketics, Noida Customer Operations Private Limited, NTrance Customer Services Private Limited, WNS Customer Solutions Private Limited, WNS Customer Solutions Private Limited, This Scheme of Amalgamation became effective on August 27, 2009.
+In another restructuring exercise, our subsidiaries, First Offshore Technologies Private Limited and Hi-Tech Offshoring Services Private Limited, to WNS Global for a cash consideration of Rs.
 23.06 million in November 2009, followed by a merger of these three subsidiaries into WNS Global through a Scheme of Amalgamation approved by an order of the Bombay High Court passed in March 2010 pursuant to the Indian Companies Act, 1956.
 This Scheme of Amalgamation became effective on March 31, 2010.
 As a result of the various restructuring activities undertaken in fiscal 2010, our organizational structure has been simplified, and now comprises 24 companies in 13 countries.